 Present Land Use

-The City has prepared a DEIR to analyze environmental impacts associated with implementation of the proposed project, which would include the establishment and implementation of the Norwalk Entertainment District-Civic Center Specific Plan.
+The City will prepare an EIR to analyze environmental impacts associated with implementation of the proposed project, which would include the establishment of the Norwalk Entertainment District-Civic Center Specific Plan.
 The proposed project seeks to implement the City’s Economic Development Opportunities Plan, which identified the project site as an area for the promotion of economic development, by revitalizing the project site with the development of a vibrant community-focused development.
-The proposed project described in the specific plan includes the construction of a mixed-use development with residential, commercial, and open space uses on the location of the current City Hall Lawn and surface parking lot.
-Up to 350 residential units and associated amenities would be developed.
-Up to 110,000 square feet of commercial uses would be developed and would include a mix of retail, food and beverage, health and wellness, and/or grocery/market uses.
+The proposed project to be described in the specific plan includes the construction of a mixed-use development with residential, commercial, and open space uses on the location of the current City Hall Lawn and surface parking lot.
+Up to 400 residential units and associated amenities would be developed.
+Up to 150,000 square feet of commercial uses would be developed and would include a mix of food and beverage establishments, retail, commercial, health and wellness facilities, and office uses.

-The proposed project would include ground-floor open space that would be publicly accessible but privately maintained and operated, and residential open space areas for residents.
-Assuming full buildout as provided in the specific plan, the proposed project would construct 651 parking spaces within the new mixed-use buildings.
-The remainder of the parking spaces required for the proposed project pursuant to the specific plan would be within the existing 1,050-space parking garage.
-The proposed project would also allow for the construction of up to two additional stories on the existing parking structure (700 additional parking spaces).
-No modifications are proposed to the existing Norwalk City Hall building or the small portion of the County accessory building (located south of City Hall) that are within the project site.
-Construction of the proposed project, in accordance with the proposed specific plan, is anticipated to begin in 2023 and last up to 23 months.
+The proposed project would include ground-floor public open space and residential open space.
+Residential parking would be provided on-site, and the proposed project would also utilize the existing parking structure in the southern part of the project site for the proposed commercial uses.
+No modifications to the existing parking structure facility are proposed.
+No modifications are proposed to the existing Norwalk City Hall building or the small portion of the County building that are within the project site, and the existing uses within these structures would continue.
+Construction of the proposed project, in accordance with the proposed specific plan, is anticipated to begin in 2023 and last up to 24 months.

 APN 8047-006-922, -924, and-925 and a portion of APN 8047-006-927

 mainline rail; branch line; spur